troyhill/SFNRC/README.md

 library(SFNRC)
 ```

-The package comes with an introductory vignette showing some capabilities and usgae examples:
+The package comes with an introductory vignette showing some capabilities and usage examples:

 ```r
 vignette("DataForEver")